FRUITING Plants, Seeds and Dried Herb

 OTHERS

-Chinese Wolfberry Lycium barbarum Chinese Wolfberry - Lycium barbarum - Perennial - Culinary, Medicinal - Narrow leaves and lovely 1/2 -1 in. trumpet-shaped flowers adorn this attractive native Chinese vine.
+Wolfberry Lycium barbarum Matrimony Vine Duke of Argyll's Teaplant Wolfberry - Lycium barbarum - Perennial - Culinary, Medicinal - Narrow leaves and lovely 1/2 -1 in. trumpet-shaped flowers adorn this attractive native Chinese vine.
 Fruits, which appear in late summer or early fall are deep red and have many tiny seeds.
 Dried, they resemble cranberries.
 The leaves of the vine are often eaten as cooked salad greens and the berries are a popular snack in Canton.
 In China, the herb is used to strengthen muscles and bone, as a liver tonic and to improve vision.
 Full sun; plant height: 10ft.
 Hardy to USDA Zone 5

 ORDER EARLY!